-When business owners need to find the right path to affordable group health insurance and employee benefit plans in Kansas, Taylor Benefits is happy to announce that we have worked closely with Kansas business owners for many years and we know the best practices to ensure you have the best options for healthcare coverage while also making sure your company overhead doesn’t exceed the level necessary to maintain stability and keep cost down.
+Kansas business owners may need expert help to find affordable group health insurance and craft an attractive employee benefits plan.
+If your business needs help, Taylor Benefits is happy to share that we have worked closely with Kansas business owners for many years, and we know the best options for healthcare coverage to meet your employees’ needs.
+We also understand that you need to stay on budget.

-With the requirements of the Affordable Care Act (ACA) it can be difficult to understand what insurance coverage a business owner must provide or if they need to provide coverage at all.
-We are here to help our Kansas professionals navigate the required coverage they must have while ensuring everyone has affordable healthcare coverage to assist them with their medical needs.
+Since the enactment of the Affordable Care Act (ACA), it can be difficult to understand what insurance coverage a business owner must provide or if they need to provide coverage at all.
+We are here to help our Kansas professionals navigate the rules.

-To get started with an estimate for a group health insurance plan or other employee benefits including retirement plans and other coverage, be sure to fill out the form on this page or contact us by phone today for an estimate and information on coverage plans.
+To get started with an estimate for a group health insurance plan or other employee benefits, including a retirement plan and other coverage, fill out the form on this page or contact us by phone today.

-Small Kansas companies are not required to offer health insurance to their employees (if they have fifty or fewer).
-However, if they want to provide the coverage as a benefit, the ACA has some provisions to help.
-If they do, they must follow the rules for small businesses.
-One requirement is for minimum essential coverage, which is the same as the large companies must provide (see above for the components).
+Small Kansas companies are not required to offer health insurance to their eligible employees (if they have fifty or fewer).
+However, if they want to provide coverage as a benefit, the ACA has some resources to help.
+If they decide to provide medical insurance, they must follow the rules for small businesses.
+One requirement is for minimum essential coverage, which is the same as the large employers must provide (see above for the components).

-The insurance must also be available for all workers in the company (not just managers or highly compensated staff).
-Finally, to receive the small Business Health Care Tax Credit, the employer must pay at least half of the premium cost for employees.
-However, they don’t have to pay toward the cost of dependents.
+The selected insurance must also be available for all workers in the company (not just managers or highly compensated staff).
+Finally, to receive the Small Business Health Care Tax Credit, the employer must pay at least half of the premium cost for eligible employees.
+However, they don’t have to pay toward the cost of dependent coverage.

 Small business owners should consider seeking guidance from a broker like Taylor Benefits Insurance to evaluate and compare potential plans.
 Small business group options are sorted into tiers with metal name identifiers to help categorize the value.
 Bronze plans, for example, have a lower premium but higher costs for service.
 In contrast, a platinum plan will have the highest premium but a lower price when the subscriber needs to use the coverage.
 In between are silver and gold.

-Health insurance is the most widespread employee benefit, followed by paid time off.
-Kansas, like most states, does not require any paid time off for workers, although federal regulations require up to 24 hours of compensated time off for illness.
-Many workers receive paid time on recognized holidays and can accrue hours to use for vacation time and other purposes.
+The health insurance marketplace is the most widespread employee benefit, followed by paid time off.
+Kansas, like most states, does not require any paid time off for employees, although federal law requires up to 24 hours of compensated time off for illness.
+Many Kensas employees receive paid time on recognized holidays and can accrue hours to use for vacation leave and other purposes.

-Some progressive companies in Kansas have switched to a PTO system that combines paid leave into one bucket that workers can use for their individual needs without breaking it into various categories like vacation, illness, and personal time.
-So, for example, instead of earning ten hours of vacation time and three hours of illness leave each month, the worker could accrue thirteen hours to use for their overall needs (subject to company approval, in most cases.)
+Some progressive employers in Kansas have switched to a PTO system that combines paid leave into one bucket that workers can use for their individual needs without breaking it into separate categories like vacation, illness, and personal time.
+So, for example, instead of earning ten hours of vacation time and three hours of sick leave each month for the pay period, the worker could accrue thirteen hours to use for their overall needs (subject to company approval, in most cases.)

-Taylor Benefits has been able to assist Kansas business owners with options that are viable with the ACA and that will be cost-effective for the business itself.
-We have always offered affordable insurance premiums and deductibles to our clients and this made the transition with the ACA easy for us, and our clients in Kansas to do.
+Taylor Benefits has been able to assist Kansas business owners with options that are compatible with the ACA requirements, and that will be cost-effective for the business itself.
+We have always offered affordable insurance premiums and deductibles to our clients, and this history made compliance with the ACA easier for us and our clients in Kansas.

-To start your business on the right path to affordable healthcare coverage for your employees, be sure to fill out the hassle-free form on this page or call to speak to an agent and et your group healthcare plan started.
+To start your business on the right path to affordable healthcare coverage for your eligible employees, be sure to fill out the hassle-free form on this page or call to speak to an agent and get your group healthcare plan started.

-A health insurance plan that covers a group of 50 employees and above is considered a large group health insurance plan.
-Small businesses and big corporations can take advantage of this health insurance plan.
-There are no maximum numbers for large group health insurance.
-Large group health insurance plans provide the same coverage for all employees, making them easy to work with and quick employee enrollment.
-Employees with special health care needs might prefer a personalized insurance package.
+A health insurance health plan that covers a group of 50 employees and above is considered a large group health insurance plan.
+Small businesses and big corporations alike can take advantage of this kind of policy.
+There is no upper limit to the potential group members.
+Large group health plans provide the same coverage for all employees, making them easy to work with and allowing quick employee enrollment.

 In addition to salary, benefits are perks offered by an employer to their employees.
-The most common employee benefits are life insurance, retirement benefits, paid leave, disability, and medical insurance.
-However, depending on the company, employers may also offer other perks, including but not limited to vision and dental insurance, legal insurance, pet insurance, college debt relief, and optional benefits that may be offered to employees and their families.
+The most common employee benefits are life insurance, retirement plan, paid leave, disability, medical, short-term health insurance, accidental death and more.
+However, depending on the company, employers may also offer other perks, including but not limited to vision and dental insurance, short-term health insurance, legal insurance, pet insurance, college debt relief, and other optional benefits.

-The cost of employee health insurance varies and could cost between $6000 to $15000 annually for single and family coverage, respectively.
-However, the cost of employee health insurance generally depends on a few factors, such as the insurer, the type of insurance plan, the location of the business, the features of the insurance plan, and the employer’s premiums contribution.
-It’s important to note that employers pay between 70 percent to 90 percent of the health insurance premiums most time.
+The cost of employee health insurance coverage varies, with the average premium for family health insurance hitting more than $20,000 annually.
+However, the cost of employee health insurance depends on several factors, including the insurance company, the type of health plan, the location of the business, the features, and the employer’s premium contribution.

 We’re ready to help!
 Call today: 800-903-6066